Sorry, you need to enable JavaScript to visit this website.

 • CRDM supports awareness on volunteering among young people through various projects such as ADAM or 72 hours for volunteering.

-• Based on Ministry of Education best practices report from 2011, there are around 200 000 of organised volunteers in the sport in the Czech Republic who ensure, nationwide, various activities necessary for the existence of organised sport.
-By the end of 2018, there will be filled by the data new Register for sports bringing more accurate information.
+Volunteering in sport is an important area of volunteering.
+Based on Ministry of Education best practices report from 2011, there are around 200 000 of organised volunteers in the sport in the Czech Republic who ensure, nationwide, various activities necessary for the existence of organised sport.
+By the end of 2018, they started to be filled the data in new Register for sports bringing more accurate information.
+It concerns both highly professional work (trainers, instructors) that demands certain education, and work that does not require professional competencies (organising, transport, maintenance etc.).
+Without volunteers' contribution, sport would become more unavailable.

-There is no binding distribution of responsibilities between top-level and regional and local Authorities in the field of volunteering.
+There is no binding distribution of responsibilities between top-level and regional and local authorities in the field of volunteering.

 However, there are specific initiatives of the Ministry of the Interior to support the development of volunteering at a local level, especially with the EU-funded project 'Concept of volunteering development in the Czech Republic with an emphasis on ensuring the regional and professional availability of volunteering in the form of volunteer centres' which is focused on supporting regional volunteering centres and creating guidelines for their operation in years 2016-2021.
 Part of the project is to create a national strategy for volunteering development.
 However, this is mostly in social services and public administration.
 There is also proposal of Concept of volunteering development in the Czech Republic 2019-202.

 Another initiative of the Ministry of the Interior funded by EU funds to support volunteering at the local level in the area of security was a project called 'Security Volunteer' (2014-2017), providing financial support to municipalities to introduce volunteering to improve safety and security at a local level.
-There is a manual for municipalities on how to run such activities.

 Cross-sectoral cooperation